Roger Black MBE is a Legendary Athlete, Presenter and Motivational Speaker.

-One of the country’s most successful sportsmen, Roger Black represented Great Britain for fourteen years at the highest level in the world of athletics.
+One of the country’s most successful athletes, Roger represented Great Britain for fourteen years at the highest level.

-Born in Portsmouth, Roger was educated at Portsmouth Grammar School and subsequently went on to read medicine at Southampton University.
+Roger was born and raised in Portsmouth and subsequently went on to read medicine at Southampton University.

-He is particularly admired for his triumphs over adversity, overcoming serious injuries and a rare heart valve condition to go on to become a world champion.
+Admired for his triumphs over adversity, he overcame serious injuries and a rare heart valve condition to become a world champion.

 Roger Black won fifteen major Championship Medals including European, Commonwealth and World Championship Gold Medals.

 - Winning the Olympic 400 metres Silver Medal in 1996

 - Being part of the Gold Medal winning 4 x 400 metres relay team at the 1991 World Championships (with Kriss Aksbusi)

 - He was British Men’s Team Captain and was awarded the MBE in 1992.

 Roger signed to BBC Sport in 1998 and has since presented from the Sydney Olympics, World Athletics Championships, Commonwealth Games and the European Championships.